-30. When will I be notified of the final decision on my CAREER proposal?
+34. When will I be notified of the final decision on my CAREER proposal?

 Most proposers will be notified within six months of submission.
-You can check the status of your CAREER proposal by accessing the FastLane website.
-If you have not received notification of a decision on your proposal within six months of its submission and your proposal status is shown as "pending" in FastLane, you can contact the program or division to which your proposal was assigned to inquire about the status of your proposal.
+If you have not received notification of a decision on your proposal within six months of its submission, you can contact the program or division to which your proposal was assigned to inquire about the status of your proposal.